rafaelmarques7/learn-go-with-tests/README.md

 * `go test -v` - verbose mode
 * `go test -bench=.` - runs benchmark tests
 * `go test -cover` - shows code coverage
+* `go test -race` - checks to see if there are any race conditions